ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/dashboard/job-plans/job-plan-templates.md

 # Ikasan Enterprise Scheduler - Job Plan Templates

 ## Introduction
-The Ikasan Enterprise Scheduler Dashboard provides functionality that manages [Job Plan Data Models](../../job-orchestration/model/job-plan-data-model.md) allowing developers and business users to extend and maintain job plans in an intuitive and visual manner.
+The Ikasan Enterprise Scheduler Dashboard provides functionality that manages the [Job Plan Data Model](../../job-orchestration/model/job-plan-data-model.md) allowing developers and business users to extend and maintain job plans in an intuitive and visual manner.